Stable and consistent density-based clustering via multiparameter persistence: Introduction

-In their work on the HDBSCAN clustering algorithm \cite{mcinnes-healy}, McInnes--Healy observed that robust single-linkage is a ``horizontal'' slice of the two-parameter hierarchical clustering $\pi_0 \DR(X)$ one gets by taking the path components of the Degree-Rips bifiltration from Topological Data Analysis (\cite{lesnick-wright}).
-The two parameters of Degree-Rips are a distance scale $t > 0$ and a degree threshold $k \in \bbN$: if one considers $\pi_0 \DR(X)$ of a sample $X$ and fixes $k$, one recovers the robust single-linkage of $X$; if one takes a vertical slice by fixing $t$, one recovers the first approach we discussed, where the density estimate $\hat{f}$ is a kernel density estimate computed with the uniform (i.e.~square) kernel and bandwidth $t$, and the graph is the Rips graph with distance scale $t$.
+Both the robust single-linkage algorithm and the plug-in algorithm can be seen as one-parameter \emph{slices} of the degree-Rips hierarchical clustering: if we fix $k$ and let $s$ vary, we recover the robust single-linkage of $\Met$; if we fix $s$ and let $k$ vary, we recover the plug-in algorithm, where the density estimate $\hat{f}$ is a kernel density estimate computed with the uniform kernel and bandwidth $s$, and the Rips graph is constructed also with parameter $s$.

-A drawback to both of these approaches is their sometimes pathological stability properties.
-In their work on the stability of single-linkage \cite{carlsson-memoli-hierarchical-clustering}, Carlsson--M\'{e}moli define a metric on dendrograms; using a natural generalization of this metric to arbitrary hierarchical clusterings, one can see that neither approach is stable to Gromov--Hausdorff--Prokhorov-small perturbations to the input $X$, or to small changes in their parameters (the Rips parameter $t$ or the robust single-linkage parameter $k$).

-In this paper, we define a three-parameter hierarchical clustering that we call kernel linkage\footnote{Called robust linkage in a previous version of this paper.}, which is a natural generalization of $\pi_0 \DR$.
-Kernel linkage adds an additional real parameter $s > 0$ so that the bandwidth of the kernel density estimate does not need to be equal to the Rips parameter, and it allows for more general choices of kernel.
-Further, kernel linkage takes as input any metric probability space (such as a finite metric space with the normalized counting measure) and lets the density threshold $k > 0$ be real-valued.

-Despite the behavior of the horizontal and vertical slices, we show that kernel linkage, as a three-parameter hierarchical clustering, is Gromov--Hausdorff--Prokhorov stable.
-This suggests that one should consider slices of kernel linkage in which all parameters vary, as such slices of multi-parameter objects inherit stability.
-These slices are the main topic of this paper.